607011/asciifier/README.md

   --resolution RESOLUTION
 ```

-IMAGE: filename of image to be converted
+`IMAGE`: filename of image to be converted

-OUT: name of file to write ASCII art to
+`OUT`: name of file to write ASCII art to

-PSFONT: name of Postscript to use; only valid for postscript output
+`PSFONT`: name of Postscript to use; only valid for postscript output

-RESOLUTION: number of characters per line (default: 80)
+`RESOLUTION`: number of characters per line (default: 80)

-PAPER: paper dimensions (default: a4); only valid for postscript output
+`PAPER`: paper dimensions (default: a4); only valid for postscript output

-ASPECTRATIO: estimated aspect ratio of terminal font (default: 2.0); only valid for text output
+`ASPECTRATIO`: estimated aspect ratio of terminal font (default: 2.0); only valid for text output

 ### Examples